 Submission of an Article:

 In order to reduce delays, authors should adhere to the level, length and format of the SciTechnol Journals at every stage of processing right from manuscript submission to each revision stage.
 Submitted articles should have a 300 words summary/abstract, separate from the main text.
 The summary should provide a brief account of the work by clearly stating the purpose of the study and the methodology adopted, highlighting major findings briefly.
 The text may contain a few short subheadings of no more than 40 characters each.

 Article Processing Charges (APC) :

 Average Article prorcessing time (APT) is 45 days and all the accepted articles will be online within 5 to 7 working days

 APC includes peer-reviewing, editing, publishing, archiving and other costs associated with publication of the articles.
 However, there are no submission charges.
 Authors are required to make payment only after their manuscript has been accepted for publication.

 Note: All the published articles are in double-columned pages.

-If Authors wish to retract their papers after rigorous review/ revisions they are liable to pay 10% of their total expenses on their article as processing fees.
+If author wants to make their article on subscription mode then author need to pay the basic production cost of 919 Euros which includes (Pre- quality, review, Graphic, HTML).
+If author wants to withdraw the article after 78 Hours of receiving the author need to pay the 20% of open Access article processing fees.
 Our review process comprises on Editors, Reviewers, Editorial Assistant, Associate Manager Editor, Assistant Managing Editor, Content Writer with support of Quality Control team, Html team, Web team to ensure that the articles are of the finest quality with crystal clear form.